 List of Various FTAs signed by India which has Impact on Machine Tool Industry

-Indo-Asian Agreement came into effective from 2009: Under this agreement import duty will be zero from 2014
+Indo-Asian Agreement came into effect from 2009: Under this agreement import duty will be zero from 2014

 Indo-Korea FTA effective from 2009: Under this agreement import duty will be zero from 2016